Lulu23323/UESquirrelBehaviorSimulation/README.md

 - **SquirrelNumber**: Controls the number of squirrels generated.
 - **MovementArea**: Defines the movement range of squirrels.
 If a particle moves beyond this area, it will gradually move back toward the center.

-## Usage
-Adjust the exposed parameters in the Niagara System to fit your needs.

 ## Implementation